Quick Answer:

 The Refinishing Process: A Quick Overview

-2. Sanding: Sanding is the primary step in refinishing a floor since it smoothes the surface and eliminates the old finish.
-Professionals may use a variety of sandpaper grits, starting with coarse and working their way to finer grits, depending on the condition of the floor.
+2. Sanding: The first step in restoring a floor is sanding, which smooths the surface and removes the old finish.
+Professionals also sometimes use different types of sandpaper, from coarse to fine, depending on the condition of the floor.

-3. Staining (Optional): Staining is the best option if you want to change the color of the wood or bring out its natural color.
-It is used after sanding but prior to the final finish.
-Homeowners can select from a variety of stains, ranging from a light oak to a deep mahogany tone.
+3. Staining (Optional): Staining is the best helper if you want to change the shade of the wood or emphasize its natural hue.
+It is applied after sanding but before final finishing.
+Homeowners can choose from staining options ranging from light oak to deep mahogany shades.

 4. Finishing: This finishing step adds a layer of toughness and luster to flooring.
 Polyurethane with an oil- and water-based base are the two main finishes.
 While water-based polyurethane dries quickly and is environmentally friendly, oil-based polyurethane produces a rich, glossy appearance.